neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 +----------------+     +-------+     +----------+     +--------------+     +-------+
 ```

 The KDF context is optimized to fit into a single HMAC-SHA256 block to reduce computational overhead.
 The master key can be any length.
-However, the recommended key size is 64 bytes.
-PackageProtector restricts the key size to 32 - 64 bytes.
+However, the **recommended key size is 64 bytes**.
+PackageProtector restricts key size to 32 - 64 bytes to provide adequate security.